nelson10/DemosaickingMultispectral3DSpherePacking/README.md

 ## Datasets

-The datasets could be download from the following [link](https://www1.cs.columbia.edu/CAVE/databases/multispectral/)
+1. The datasets could be download from the following [link](https://www1.cs.columbia.edu/CAVE/databases/multispectral/)

-The files should be placed in the Dataset folder of this repository.
+2. The files should be placed in the Dataset, Test, and Test1 folder of this repository.

+3. Run the MainFigures.m files, it computes the figures of the paper from Fig. 2 to 7.

 ## Abstract